hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tinytroupe/openai_utils.md

 **Relationship with Other Parts of the Project:**

 The code heavily relies on the `utils` module for configuration reading and potentially message formatting.
-The `config.ini` file defines parameters for API type, caching, and model parameters, demonstrating the setup for accessing API features like text embeddings.
+The `config.ini` file defines parameters for API type, caching, and model parameters, demonStarting the setup for accessing API features like text embeddings.

 This code is part of a larger project (`tinytroupe`) focused on interacting with language models.
 The `utils` module likely contains functions for general tasks.
 The project's architecture hints at potential modular design and further customization options.